jillxoreilly/StatsCourseBook/_sources/CorrCov_conceptCheck.md

-In example b, we also have an interaction - in this case dogs are more popular than cats in both political groups, but the proportion preferring dogs is much greater in the conservative group, whilst cats and dogs are more equally balanced in the libberal group.
+In example b, we also have an interaction - in this case dogs are more popular than cats in both political groups, but the proportion preferring dogs is much greater in the conservative group, whilst cats and dogs are more equally balanced in the liberal group.
 ```